mobiletoly/kmpertrace/README.md

 ## Status

 KmperTrace is early‑stage and APIs may change before `1.0`.
-Feedback, issues, and ideas for integrations (backends, exporters, IDE plugins) are very welcome.
+Feedback, issues, and ideas for integrations (sinks, exporters, IDE plugins) are very welcome.